Ruby Vs Spinel: Best Tips to Distinguish These Gemstones

 fine rubies are great for everyday wear due to their hardness on the Mohs scale

 The astrological and symbolic significance of rubies and spinels adds emotional and cultural value to these stones.
-Rubies symbolize love and passion, making them meaningful engagement ring choices.
+Rubies symbolize love and passion, making them meaningful choices for engagement rings.
 Rubies are the traditional birthstone for July, while spinel was added as an official birthstone in 2016 for August.

 Spinels also hold significant astrological and symbolic meanings, enhancing their appeal.